kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

 ```

 ### Renderless Components
 Renderless components can be an alternative to composables when finding ways to design reusable logic in your Vue apps.
 As you might guess, they don't render anything.
-Instead, they handle all the logic inside a script section and then expose properties through a scoped slot. *(The ability to have the parent component dictate what should be rendered is made possible with the concept known as slots.)*
+Instead, they handle all the logic inside a script section and then expose properties through a scoped slot.

-> Many components are contentless components.
+Many components are contentless components.
 They provide a container, and you have to supply the content.
 Think of a button, a menu, or a card component.
 Slots allow you to pass in whatever markup and components you want, and they also are relatively open-ended, giving you lots of flexibility.

 ```vue
 <!-- NorthPoleDistance.vue -->